supaflyENJOY/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 ---
 id: EncounterValidations
-title: Encounter Validation
+title: Encounter Validations
 ---

-# Encounter Validation
+# Encounter Validations

 When an Encounter Service is created, it is validated to ensure it passes a number of validation rules: